ccoulombe/cq-intro-python/solutions/04-lists.md

 print(odds)
 ```
 No since both variable from the assignation points to the same data in memory.
-In order to effectively copy we construct another list from the original one:
+In order to effectively copy, we construct another list from the original one:
 ```python
 other = odds.copy() # or list(odds)
 odds[0] = 1